-- "(4) Under the combined influence of alcohol and a controlled substance to a degree which renders him or her incapable of safely driving; or - "(5) Under the influence of any substance which impairs the mental or physical faculties of such person to a degree which renders him or her incapable of safely driving. - "(b) A person who is under the age of 21 years shall not drive or be in actual physical control of any vehicle if there is 0.02 percentage percent or more by weight of alcohol in his or her blood.
+- "(a) A person shall not drive or be in actual physical control of any vehicle while: - "(1) There is 0.08 percent or more by weight of alcohol in his or her blood; - "(2) Under the influence of alcohol; - "(3) Under the influence of a controlled substance to a degree which renders him or her incapable of safely driving; - "(4) Under the combined influence of alcohol and a controlled substance to a degree which renders him or her incapable of safely driving; or - "(5) Under the influence of any substance which impairs the mental or physical faculties of such person to a degree which renders him or her incapable of safely driving. - "(b) A person who is under the age of 21 years shall not drive or be in actual physical control of any vehicle if there is .02 percentage or more by weight of alcohol in his or her blood.
 The Department of Public Safety shall suspend or revoke the driver's license of any person, including, but not limited to, a juvenile, child, or youthful offender, convicted or adjudicated of, or subjected to a finding of delinquency based on this subsection.
-Notwithstanding the foregoing, upon the first violation of this subsection by a person whose blood alcohol level is between 0.02 and 0.08, the person's driver's license or driving privilege shall be suspended for a period of 30 days in lieu of any penalties provided in subsection (e) of this section, and there shall be no disclosure, other than to courts, law enforcement agencies, and the person's employer, by any entity or person, of any information, documents, or records relating to the person's arrest, conviction, or adjudication of or finding of delinquency based on this subsection.
+Notwithstanding the foregoing, upon the first violation of this subsection by a person whose blood alcohol level is between .02 and .08, the person's driver's license or driving privilege shall be suspended for a period of 30 days in lieu of any penalties provided in subsection (e) of this section and there shall be no disclosure, other than to courts, law enforcement agencies, and the person's employer, by any entity or person of any information, documents, or records relating to the person's arrest, conviction, or adjudication of or finding of delinquency based on this subsection.